- Serious Fraud

 Early preparation will be vital in the more complex contested cases as judges will bear in mind any evidence of any lawful income in assessing the application.

 It is possible to enter into a dialogue with the NCA.
 However it is advisable to exercise caution and let experts conduct any negotiations.
 The NCA will have their specific settlement policies to consider in relation to civil recovery.
 That said, however, the downside of a civil course rather than prosecution is the cost.
 The NCA will always be open to discussions on settlement as the cost of these High Court CRO proceedings can become a real hindrance to them.
 Just as in any civil commercial case, costs become a part of the battleground.
 The NCA routinely use their power of restrained assets to advance their case by handicapping the opponent.
 Though they play that game it is also a risk for the NCA to try to limit the amount the lawyers spend from restrained assets; as if the NCA misuse their position then applications can be made to the court to allow the Respondent’s team to get on with defending the case - and any such application is costly in itself.
 This is all part of the to-ing and fro-ing that accompanies each and every civil recovery case.

 What happens when a CRO application is successfully defended?
 The scheme does not allow for any undertaking in damages – as when an ordinary Freezing Order is made - but there is the possibility of compensation if property to which a PFO has applied is not, in the end, decided to be recoverable property - i.e. where the court makes that decision or there is a discontinuance (not by consent).

 We look forward to representing clients seeking compensation after a successful defence - as well as defending in substantive actions.

-If you are the subject of a Civil Recovery Order - contact our Civil Recovery Department.
+If you are the subject of a Civil Recovery Order - Contact our Civil Recovery Team.
 We offer a nationwide service.